Showing posts with label 1980s. Show all posts

 Merry and Liz have yet another fight.

 Rich and Famous is a remake of the 1943 film Old Acquaintance, starring Bette Davis and Miriam Hopkins, though George Ayres’ screenplay has more in common with a Sidney Sheldon novel than the original John Van Druten play.
-The movie is capably directed by Golden Age Hollywood director George Cukor, but even he can’t elevate the film.
+The movie is capably helmed by Golden Age Hollywood director George Cukor, but even he can’t elevate the film.
 Rich and Famous is just trash.

 Jacqueline Bisset and Candice Bergen in 1981's RICH AND FAMOUS.